awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opspup.md

 First, create the resources outside of OpsWorks for Puppet Enterprise that you'll need to access and manage your Puppet master\.
 If you already have an AWS account set up, skip to [Set Up a VPC](#set-up-vpc-puppet)\.

-### Get an AWS Account and Your AWS Credentials<a name="getting-started-signup"></a>
+### Get an AWS Account and Your AWS account root user Credentials<a name="getting-started-signup"></a>

-To access AWS, you will need to sign up for an AWS account\.
+To access AWS, you must sign up for an AWS account\.

 **To sign up for an AWS account**

 1. Open [https://aws\.amazon\.com/](https://aws.amazon.com/), and then choose **Create an AWS Account**\.
 **Note**
-This might be unavailable in your browser if you previously signed into the AWS Management Console\.
-In that case, choose **Sign in to a different account**, and then choose **Create a new AWS account**\.
+If you previously signed in to the AWS Management Console using AWS account root user credentials, choose **Sign in to a different account**\.
+If you previously signed in to the console using IAM credentials, choose **Sign\-in using root account credentials**\.
+Then choose **Create a new AWS account**\.

 1. Follow the online instructions\.

-   Part of the sign\-up procedure involves receiving a phone call and entering a PIN using the phone keypad\.
+   Part of the sign\-up procedure involves receiving a phone call and entering a verification code using the phone keypad\.

  AWS sends you a confirmation e\-mail after the sign\-up process is complete\.
-At any time, you can view your current account activity and manage your account by going to [https://aws\.amazon\.com/](https://aws.amazon.com/) and clicking **My Account/Console**\.
+At any time, you can view your current account activity and manage your account by going to [https://aws\.amazon\.com/](https://aws.amazon.com/) and choosing **My Account**\.

 **To get the access key ID and secret access key for an IAM user**